 Award Procedures

-Award decisions will be based on a competitive selection process and availability of funds.
+Award decisions will be based on a competitive selection process.

 Deadlines